tdjastrzebski/Vincenty-Excel/README.md

 VincentyInvRevAzimuth [degrees]|1.46E-6|1.47E-6

 ### Conclusions
-+ The gathered results are surprisingly coherent with GeodSolve Library results and noticeably less coherent with Geoscience Australia results.
++ The gathered results are surprisingly coherent with GeographicLib results and noticeably less coherent with Geoscience Australia results.
 + Direct formulae
-  + Latitude differs from GeodSolve Library results by no more than 1.11E-9 degrees at distance greater than 20,000km.
+  + Latitude differs from GeographicLib results by no more than 1.11E-9 degrees at distance greater than 20,000km.
 At distance shorter than 2,000km difference is less than 1.0E-10 degrees.
-  + Longitude differs from GeodSolve Library results by no more than 6.54E-9 degrees at distance greater than 10,000km and typically does not exceed 1.0E-10 degrees at shorter distances.
+  + Longitude differs from GeographicLib results by no more than 6.54E-9 degrees at distance greater than 10,000km and typically does not exceed 1.0E-10 degrees at shorter distances.
   + Reverse Azimuth differs by 6.45E-9 degrees max, exceeds 1.0E-9 at distance longer than 10,000km.
 At shorter distances most results stay below 1.0E-10 degrees.
 + Inverse formulae
-  + The difference in distance calculated by GeodSolve Library and this Excel library does not exceed 0.07mm, which is a surprisingly good result since Vincenty's formulae is believed to be "only" 0.5mm accurate, though little is known about how this has been established and what impact floating-point arithmetic precision makes - if any.
+  + The difference in distance calculated by GeographicLib and this Excel library does not exceed 0.07mm, which is a surprisingly good result since Vincenty's formulae is believed to be "only" 0.5mm accurate, though little is known about how this has been established and what impact floating-point arithmetic precision makes - if any.
-  + Distances shorter than 3 thousand kilometers show even much higher cohesion with GeodSolve Library results, differences do not exceed 0.01mm.
+  + Distances shorter than 3 thousand kilometers show even much higher cohesion with GeographicLib results, differences do not exceed 0.01mm.
-  + Calculated azimuths results differ from GeodSolve Library calculated values by 1.46E-6 degrees max at short distance.
+  + Calculated azimuths results differ from GeographicLib calculated values by 1.46E-6 degrees max at short distance.
 At about 2.5km difference drops to 1.0E-7 degrees, 1.0E-8 degrees at 10 km and to 1.0E-9 degrees at 100km.

-I was only able to compare results between Geoscience Australia, GeodSolve Library, which is believed to be very accurate, and this Excel library.
+I was only able to compare results between Geoscience Australia, GeographicLib, which is believed to be very accurate, and this Excel library.
 I am not aware of substantially better references.

 For complete test results refer to [VincentyTest.xlsm](../../raw/master/VincentyTest.xlsm) file.